dataxtells/Elections-in-Turkiye/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you find any discrepancies in the data or have suggestions to improve the analysis.

+# Project Repository

+You can find the project on GitHub at [https://github.com/dataxtells/Elections-in-Turkiye](https://github.com/dataxtells/Elections-in-Turkiye).

 # License

-This project is licensed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the GPLv3 License.
+See [LICENSE](https://github.com/dataxtells/Elections-in-Turkiye/blob/main/LICENSE) for more information.